-- The deadline to find a summer Work-Study placement is June 17.
-If you need an extension, please email us.
+- The deadline to find a summer Work-Study placement will be in mid-June.
+If you need an extension, please contact us.

 Please note that University housing is not typically included with employment.
 If housing is provided, this information is usually noted in the job description.